GitbookIO/gitbook/README.md

 ## Book Format

-A book is a GitHub repository containing at least 2 files: `README.md` and `SUMMARY.md`.
+A book is a Git repository containing at least 2 files: `README.md` and `SUMMARY.md`.

 #### README.md